dougdonohoe/ddpoker/README.md

 were built many years ago, but may still work.

 Maybe somebody can help with this in the future.
-For now, you can build and run it from source, as explained in Developer Notes.
+For now, you can build and run it from source, as explained in [Developer Notes](README-DEV.md).

+There is also an option to distribute a jar file, which the _Installers_ section of the Developer Notes explains.

 ## Developer Notes